Ash Williams: Concept and creation

 According to Sam Raimi, Ash's name is a reference to his originally intended fate at the end of The Evil Dead, stating "that's all that was going to be left of him in the end."
 Campbell, however, suggested the name was short for "Ashley"; the character is also referred to as "Ashley" by his sister Cheryl in the original Evil Dead.
 When creating Army of Darkness, Raimi toyed with giving him the full name "Ashley J. Williams", which was later used by video games and comics involving the character.
 Campbell later confirmed in Cinefantastique that the full name was official.
-The Ash vs. Evil Dead episode "Unfinished Business" also reveals that his middle name is Joanna (the Army of Darkness comics had given his middle name as "James" after his grandfather, a fictitious member of the Untouchables).
+The Ash vs. Evil Dead episode "Unfinished Business" also reveals that his middle name is Joanna (though the Army of Darkness comics had previously given his middle name as "James" after his grandfather, a fictitious member of the Untouchables).

 Bruce Campbell has stated Ash is incompetent at everything except fighting the Evil Dead.
 Campbell also added that Ash is "a bad slow thinker and a good fast thinker".
 He knows some degree of hand-to-hand combat techniques, and shows prowess with a variety of weapons in various situations.
 His main strength seems to be his ingenuity: although he is repeatedly noted in the audio commentaries for The Evil Dead and Evil Dead II for his stupidity and ignorance, he has from the second film on been shown creating such things ranging from his chainsaw bracket and shotgun harness, gunpowder from mainly referencing its elemental makeup in a chemistry book, a fully functional prosthetic hand from a metal gauntlet, and the short-lived "Deathcoaster".

 His invention and ingenuity are further expanded on in the games: in Evil Dead: Regeneration, he creates fully functional weapons such as a flamethrower and a harpoon gun from spare parts that are merely laying about; and in Evil Dead: A Fistful of Boomstick, the inventiveness seems to run in Ash's family, as his blacksmith ancestor in the Colonial Dearborn level is quickly able to make a flamethrower and a Gatling gun from spare parts Ash finds for him, when Ash says those things "haven't even been invented yet".
 In the 1992 comic adaptation of Army of Darkness written by Sam and Ivan Raimi, Ash says that he has a degree in engineering from Michigan State University.

 Ash's personality and state of mind change drastically throughout the franchise.
 In The Evil Dead and the beginning of Evil Dead II, he is something of a laid-back everyman, but by the middle of Evil Dead II and into Army of Darkness, he has grown into a much braver person, and becomes the voice of encouragement and confidence in Arthur's castle.
 It is at this point that Ash becomes known for his one-liners, and his personality takes on a more cynical, embittered tone.
 Raimi has said that he feels Ash's personality transformation in Darkness was very out of character.